vknell/utd-docs/02-first-panw-automation/first-terraform/first-terraform.rst

     default = "pa_bootstrap_s3_readonly"
     }

-7. You need to modify the deploy_panw.tf file with a Terminal or text editor.
+7. You need to modify the deploy_pavm.tf file with a Terminal or text editor.

 For both AWS, the licensing options are bring your own license (BYOL) and pay as you go/consumption-based (PAYG) subscriptions.